Vitamin D-binding protein: Structure

 Human GC is a glycosylated alpha-globulin, ~58 kDa in size.
 Its 458 amino acids are coded for by 1690 nucleotides on chromosome 4 (4q11–q13).
 The primary structure contains 28 cysteine residues forming multiple disulfide bonds.
 GC contains 3 domains.
 Domain 1 is composed of 10 alpha helices, domain 2 of 9, and domain 3 of 4.

 Function

 Vitamin D-binding protein belongs to the albumin gene family, together with human serum albumin and alpha-fetoprotein.
 It is a multifunctional protein found in plasma, ascitic fluid, cerebrospinal fluid and on the surface of many cell types.

 It is able to bind the various forms of vitamin D including ergocalciferol (vitamin D2) and cholecalciferol (vitamin D3), the 25-hydroxylated forms (calcifediol), and the active hormonal product, 1,25-dihydroxyvitamin D (calcitriol).
 The major proportion of vitamin D in blood is bound to this protein.
 It transports vitamin D metabolites between skin, liver and kidney, and then on to the various target tissues.

+Beyond acting as the carrier protein for vitamin D and its metabolites, DBP also transports free fatty acids, binds to actin and may help prevent actin polymerization during tissue injury.
+It also might serve as a macrophage activator, contributing to the inflammatory response by modulating T-cell activity.

 As Gc protein-derived macrophage activating factor it is a Macrophage Activating Factor (MAF) that has been tested for use as a cancer treatment that would activate macrophages against cancer cells.